j-siderius/AI4R_RELBot_experimentalWindows/README.md

 **AI for Autonomous Robot** Course
 University of Twente — Assignment 1

 This repository contains the source code and setup instructions for **Assignment 1** of the AI for Autonomous Robot course at the University of Twente.
-You will extend the RAM department’s hardware module with AI-driven capabilities, including object detection, tracking, and SLAM, all implemented using modern deep-learning techniques.
+You will extend the RAM department’s hardware module RELBot with AI-driven capabilities, including object detection, tracking, and SLAM, all implemented using modern deep-learning techniques.

 All development should occur within the provided Docker container.
 Preserve your code snippets and submit them as ROS 2 packages for evaluation.